81 Comments

 Follow the instructions of our Step-by-step guide to apply for a retirement visa in Peru until you are on the 2nd page of the retirement visa application.
 Here you must fill in some data and/or upload all for the retirement visa application necessary documents as PDF.

-If you don't have, for example, your criminal record check: Under the Interpol tab, you must upload the Ficha de Canje from Interpol and the "Antecedentes" (criminal record check).
-Both fields are mandatory, and you cannot continue with and finish the application without having uploaded both documents.
-As you can't leave the field for the Antecedentes blank anymore, you must upload something in the Antecedentes field.
-One of our readers just uploaded the Ficha de Canje a second time, another reader wrote a letter explaining that he is waiting for his criminal record check from his home country and uploaded this letter instead of his background check.
+If you don't have, for example, your criminal record check: Under the Interpol tab, you must upload your "Antecedentes" document, so the criminal record check.
+The field is mandatory, and you cannot continue with and finish the application without having uploaded the document.
+As you must upload something there, you could write a short letter explaining that you are waiting for your criminal record check from your home country and uploaded this letter instead of his background check.
 So, upload a "document" there that makes sense.

 Or if you have the document, but not yet the Apostille or translation, you could upload the document as it is.